YBronst/Asrock-Z690-PG-Reptide/README.md

 * Default

-### Mac OS Monterey and Ventura EFI OpenCore loader 0.9.8 and Clover 5157
+### Mac OS Sequoia and Ventura EFI OpenCore loader 1.0.3 and Clover 5161
-### Mac OS Sonoma with EFI OpenCore loader 0.9.8 and Clover 5157 + legacy Broadcom WiFi + OCLP patch 1.3.0
+### Mac OS Sequoia with EFI OpenCore loader 1.0.3 and Clover 5161 + legacy Broadcom WiFi + OCLP patch 2.2.0

 FileVault2 not working in Sonoma with the OCLP patch!